Southern Hemisphere Humpback Whale Migration Route (SHHWMR)

 At present climate change, ship strikes, entanglements and plastic pollution are the main threats to these animals.
 It was because of these threats that Raggy Charters, under the banner of the World Cetacean Alliance (WCA), decided to link communities together along the route of the migrating humpback whales.
 These communities were assisted by Raggy Charters and the WCA to hold similar whale festivals.
 During 2019 besides a lecture on the humpback whale migration, presentations were also given on marine plastic pollution and how it could be prevented.

-In 2021 we will be looking at and discussing the entanglements in fishing gear.
+In 2021 we discussed the entanglements in fishing gear.
 Due to public pressure, octopus traps were removed recently and modified and since then not a single whale has been caught.
 The same cannot be said about the crayfish trap gear and many Bryde's, Southern right and Humpback whales die a slow and agonising death.

-The WCA world whale conference held in 2019 in Hervey Bay, Australia presented the perfect platform to expand this concept to include the whole of the humpback migration in the Southern Hemisphere.
+The WCA world whale conference held in 2019 in Hervey Bay, Australia presented the perfect platform to expand this concept even further and to include the whole of the humpback migration in the Southern Hemisphere.
 Lloyd travelled the entire Australian coast from Exmouth in the North West to Cooktown in the North East, some 20 000km.
 He then also did a similar tour of whale watching companies in North and South Island of New Zealand.
 To complete the route, WCA representatives were hoping to include Tonga, Argentina and Brazil.
-Unfortunately the Covid pandemic laid waste to these plans for 2020.
+Unfortunately the Covid pandemic laid waste to these plans for 2020 and 2021.
+We look forward to this project coming alive in 2022.